Look for decent ski conditions over the holiday weekend with a gradual warming trend soon after

 The Loup Loup Ski Bowl – located between Twisp and Okanogan on Highway 20 – is open daily from 9 a.m. to 3:30 p.m.
 The North Summit and Bear Mountain Nordic trails are open and groomed, and the base area is open for snowshoeing.

-The Hurricane Ridge Ski and Snowboard Area in Olympic National Park is open Saturday and Sunday from 10 a.m. to 4 p.m. weather conditions permitting, and has a 78-inch base.
+The Hurricane Ridge Ski and Snowboard Area in Olympic National Park is open Saturday and Sunday from 10 a.m. to 4 p.m., and on the Monday holiday, weather conditions permitting, and has a 78-inch base.

 Upcoming slope-side events:

 The Burton Riglet Park event is 9 a.m. to 3 p.m. on Monday at Summit West between the Pacific Crest Chair and the SnowSports School Building.
 The event is geared to introducing kids ages 3 to 7 to snowboarding.
-Participants are on a first come first serve basis, and each coaching lesson lasts about 20 to 30 minutes.
+Participants are on a first-come, first-serve basis, and each coaching lesson lasts about 20 to 30 minutes.
 Details: http://www.summitatsnoqualmie.com/events/burton-riglet-park-january-16.

-The free Music on the Mountain is 2:30 p.m. to 4:30 p.m. on Sunday at Crystal Mountain Resort Sundeck.
+The free Music on the Mountain event is 2:30 to 4:30 p.m. on Sunday at Crystal Mountain Resort’s Sundeck.
 The Ramblin’ Years Band will be starting off this season-long series.
 Details: https://crystalmountainresort.com/activities/events/.

-Stevens Pass Resort is hosting the free Grom Playground event is 10 a.m. to 4 p.m. on Saturday and 10 a.m. to 2 p.m. on Sunday in Leavenworth.
+Stevens Pass Resort is hosting the free Grom Playground event 10 a.m. to 4 p.m. on Saturday and 10 a.m. to 2 p.m. on Sunday in Leavenworth.
 The playground is open for kids age 3 to 7, and allows them to try snowboarding or skiing in sessions that last about 30 minutes.
-Family and kids can also enjoy plenty of fun activities including sled dog rides, ice sculptures, games and more.
+Family and kids can also enjoy plenty of fun activities including dog-sled rides, ice sculpture, games and more.
 Details: https://www.stevenspass.com/site/activities/events-calendar/events/get/event316,1163038947.

 The White Pass Ski Area Kids’ Clinic this Saturday and Sunday from 9:30 a.m. to 3 p.m. each day offers a full day of skiing or snowboarding adventures for youth ages 5 to 12.
 Participants will get lunch, snacks, and a lift ticket.
 Cost is $95 per day or $130 for the weekend.
 Details: http://www.skiwhitepass.com/lessons-rentals/kids-clinic.aspx.

 There are plenty of activities happening this weekend at the Mission Ridge Ski & Board Resort.
-The Avalanche Awareness Workshop is 9 a.m. on Saturday, and the Twilight Snowshoe Trek is 4:30 p.m. on Saturday.
-Cost is $10, and snowshoes may be rented for $15.
-Then unwind and relax with the Mountain Music Series featuring Andonimus from 6:30 p.m. to 8:30 p.m. on Saturday at the Hampton Lodge.
-The Companion Rescue Workshop is 9 a.m. on Sunday, and teaches skills to effectively operate a rescue beacon, efficiently probe the snow to determine the victim’s location and strategically move snow with your shovel to uncover a companion.
+An Avalanche Awareness Workshop is 9 a.m. on Saturday, and the Twilight Snowshoe Trek is 4:30 p.m. on Saturday.
+Cost of the trek is $10, and snowshoes may be rented for $15.
+Then unwind and relax with the Mountain Music Series featuring Andonimus from 6:30 to 8:30 p.m. on Saturday at the Hampton Lodge.
+The Companion Rescue Workshop is 9 a.m. on Sunday, and teaches skills to effectively operate a rescue beacon, efficiently probe the snow to determine a victim’s location and strategically move snow with your shovel to uncover a companion.
 Details: https://www.missionridge.com/operating-schedule.

 In Montana, Whitefish Resort is open for the winter season with a 73-inch base.
 They have a 101 trails open and 10 lifts operating (night skiing offered Friday and Saturday).